Health Care Down On Cyclical Bias -- Health Care Roundup

-Health-care companies fell as traders rotated into cyclical sectors, betting that Friday's jobs report would alleviate economic growth concerns.
+Health-care companies ticked down as traders rotated into cyclical sectors, with more to gain from the passage of an infrastructure bill.

-Moderna said it expects people who received its two-dose Covid-19 vaccine to need a booster shot in the fall to keep strong protection against newer variants of the coronavirus.
+Closely held clinical-trial designer Reify Health raised a $220 million venture-capital round at a $2.2 billion valuation to grow its operations that draw on technology and services to speed patient enrollment in drug tests.

-The U.K. Competition and Markets Authority provisionally found that Pfizer broke competition law by charging unfairly high prices for capsules used to treat epileptic seizures.
+Covid-19 vaccine maker Moderna will build a plant to make messenger RNA vaccines in Canada under a deal with its government that could provide a template for increasing global capacity.

 Write to Rob Curran at rob.curran@dowjones.com